A Day at a Community Development Project

 I woke up earlier this morning to have a nice, long breakfast in the garden.
 At 8:30 am the volunteers and I got picked up and driven to Masiphumelele.
 It was my first time in a township so it was quite overwhelming to see.
 However, Masiphumelele exceeded my expectations with it’s welcoming and friendly atmosphere.
 Everyone was smiling and greeting us.
 After an introduction by “Mama Pat” – one of the so-called Mamas running the community project – she gave us a tour around the township.
 We visited several different daycare centers.
 Some of them had very structured routines and others were primarily a safe place for children to play.
 Anyway, one thing they all had in common was the excitement of the kids to greet the new volunteers or “teachers”.
 Once we got into a new room, the kids were hugging and fighting for each “teachers” attention.
 It was pretty wild!

 Due to the high unemployment and daily challenges in the township, a lot of parents numb their pain with alcohol.
 As a result, toddlers and pre-school children are left alone, playing on the streets.
-Mama Pat told us a story of a 4-year-old boy who was taken in by one of the daycares.
+Mama Pat told us a story of a 4-year-old boy who was taken in by one of the daycare centers.
 When they found him on the streets, he was dirty and his long, wild hair unmade.
 His parents, who were drinkers, barely took care of him.
 But when they saw that “the Mamas” and volunteers were capable of looking after their son, they realized they can take care of him as well.
 The parents started to wash him and cut his hair.
-Pat told us not only his appearance changed but also his personality: he became a lively, happy boy.
+Pat told us not only his appearance changed but also his personality.
 This story made us understand the huge impact of Ubuntu’s daycare centers on the children and their parents.

 The spirit of Ubuntu